-The Developer shall provide materials and use construction methodology in conformance at a minimum with the most current or applicable TxDOT statewide and/or Dallas District specifications, including placement of a trace wire within duct bank, encasing the duct bank in concrete, placing locator tape and installing above ground markers.
+The Developer shall provide materials and use construction methodology in conformance at a minimum with the most current or applicable TxDOT statewide and/or Dallas District specifications, including placement of a trace wire within the conduit, providing the required 48" or more of cover, placing locator tape and installing above ground markers.
 During the pre-design workshop, the Developer shall provide alternatives to improve TxDOT's current practices for securing ground box lids.